 - LESS JOINT PAIN – Less inflammation and less weight on joints in general leads to an alleviation of joint and back problems.

-- LESSENING OF ASTHMA AND ALLERGIES – Studies show time and time again that being overweight puts a strain on both your respiratory system and adrenals, therefore making allergies much more likely OR even worse than before.
+- LESSENING OF ASTHMA AND ALLERGIES – Studies show time and time again that being overweight puts a strain on both your respiratory system and adrenals.
+Therefore making allergies much more likely OR even worse than before.

-- HIGHER SEX DRIVE – The process of your body torching fat raises testosterone levels which in turn boosts sex drive in both men and women.
+- HIGHER SEX DRIVE – The process of your body torching fat raises testosterone levels, which in turn boosts sex drive in both men and women.

-- STRONGER IMMUNITY – This naturally comes with the eating of less junk and the intake of more healthful fruits and vegetables – all of which are laden with immune boosting antioxidants, phytonutrients, vitamins and minerals.
+- STRONGER IMMUNITY – This naturally comes with the eating of less junk and the intake of more healthful fruits and vegetables.
+All of which are laden with immune boosting antioxidants, phytonutrients, vitamins and minerals.

 - BETTER MEMORY – High fructose and sugar laden foods may disrupt the creation of the neural pathways in the brain that are associated with memory.
-Losing the excess pounds along with the eating of healthful foods, are both ways to help clear the brain fog that can mess with your head.
+Losing the excess pounds, along with the eating of healthful foods are both ways to help clear the brain fog that can mess with your head.

-- YOU’LL SNORE LESS – Sleep apnea and snoring are both a lot worse in obese people.
+- YOU’LL SNORE LESS – Sleep Apnea and snoring are both a lot worse in obese people.

-On a general calorie restricted diet, your body doesn’t just burn fat but lean muscle tissue as well.
-This is bad because you need muscle on your body to help burn calories even when you’re resting.
+On a general calorie restricted diet, your body doesn’t just burn fat, but lean muscle tissue as well.
+This is bad because you need muscle on your body to help burn calories, even when you’re resting.